What are regular expressions?

 Then, because we don't want the individual results such as

 t, we discard them.
-But we still want the whole word so we wrap it in a
+But we still want the whole word so we wrap the entire thing in a

 Finally, we have to append it all together into its final form.
 My pattern wouldn't match unless I put a couple of spaces between the patterns.
 This is because we were matching on words with

 \w.
-In short: we know words are delimited by spaces and the whitespace still needs to be accounted for to allow the pattern to match, so we can just hardcode it in instead of messing around with more nodes and making our pattern more complicated than it needs to be.
+In short: we know words are delimited by spaces and the whitespace still needs to be accounted for to allow the pattern to match.
+We can just assume the whitespace is there between the words and hardcode it in instead of messing around with more nodes and making our pattern more complicated than it needs to be.

 This brings us full circle back to our results array: